 Da Vinci Code Truth Home Media Center Da Vinci in the News

-“The theatrical release of the film was one opportunity to make an impact in our communities and in our culture; and I would venture to say that the DVD release provides an equal, if not greater, chance to continue that discussion and broaden its influence,” said Edgar.
+“The theatrical release of the film was one opportunity to make an impact on our youth; and I would venture to say that the DVD release provides an equal, if not greater, chance to continue that discussion and broaden its influence,” says Edgar.

-To learn more about Westminster Theological Seminary’s response to The Da Vinci Code film and DVD release, visit http://www.thetruthaboutdavinci.com.
+To learn more about Westminster Theological Seminary’s response to The Da Vinci Code, download the interl’inc study guide, or see updated materials coinciding with the DVD release, visit http://www.thetruthaboutdavinci.com.